skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 # Your currently [discussing adding multi returns](https://github.com/HaxeFoundation/haxe/issues/5114) for externs, is there anyway of it becoming a core Haxe feature?

 I haven't put much thought into new core features yet.
 Most of my wish list right now includes better tooling support, detecting unused imports and the like.
 Some of that might involve compiler support though, since really only the compiler knows exactly where a given type came from, and where it was used in the current file.

-I see multi returns as being a special case for a few targets that support them _(e.g. lua and python)_.
+I see multi returns as being a special case for a few targets that support them _(e.g. Lua and Python)_.
 For that reason, I don't think multi returns will become a core feature.
 For targets that didn't support multi-returns natively, there would be no performance gain, and I don't believe multi-returns would add clarity or convenience to the type information for a given function.

 # While reading through the discussion that was my concern.